The Giggler Treatment by Roddy Doyle, pictures by Brian Ajhar 111pp RL 3

 The basic plot of revolves around the Gigglers - little creatures who look after children by following them around and making sure that adults are treating them fairly.
 When children are treated unfairly, they exact revenge on the adults by giving them the Giggler Treatment, or, poo on the shoe, until they stop being mean to the child.
 The Gigglers obtain the dog poo, for which all dogs are paid, with their poo claw.

 So, we are not huge fans of potty humor in this house.
 Captain Underpants made a very brief visit here when my daughter was seven or so and hasn't been seen since.
 However, I had (and have) no problem reading the word "poo" out loud over and over again when I read this book to my kids.
-Perhaps it is because I love all things that hail from the United Kingdom, especially in the form of comedy, I found this book very entertaining.
+Perhaps it is because I love all things that hail from Ireland and Great Britain, especially in the form of comedy, I found this book very entertaining.
 Doyle sprinkles the text with Irish-isms, even including a glossary, and makes the occasional digression to explain them and highlight any humor connected with them.
 We learned one of our favorite family terms from Doyle, and, although we don't have much occasion to say it now that we only have one bath taker left, all five of us delight in the term, "wet rudies," which I will leave to your imaginations or curiosity.
 Perhaps you will pick up the book just to find out...

 Anyway, the Gigglers target one Mr. Mack, biscuit (cookie, to us) tester, who, for almost the whole book, is about to step in a pile of Giggler treatment.
 His punishment is in limbo because, it turns out that he only sent Robbie and Jimmy Mack to their rooms for one minute after they broke the kitchen window for the eighth time.
 When a Giggler is discovered in the Mack back yard waiting to do business with Rover, the Mack's dog, the whole horrible mix-up is discovered.
 The whole family, with baby Kayla bouncing along on Rover's back, rushes to save Mr Mack.